-Blockchain Technology has a long list of applications and use cases.
-Some of its applications have already been explored while others will come to light as the time goes by.
+Blockchain technology’s potential encompasses a range of applications, use-cases, and solutions across various industries.
+What came into existence as a technology powering cryptocurrencies has now become a hot topic for mainstream business and industries.
 Retail and Finance are amongst the first few applications of Blockchain.
 The latter was first used in Bitcoin for facilitating transactions and then as the new cryptocurrencies emerged, Blockchain became the lifeline of the domain.
 In our previous articles, we have talked about the use of Blockchain in Finance, Healthcare, Insurance and Education.
 This article focuses on how we can use Blockchain technology in Food and Agriculture industry to make it better.

 It seems hard to imagine that Blockchain technology could be suitable for the Food and Agriculture industry.
 But as it turns out, our existing food industry provides vast opportunities for the implementation of blockchain.
-A number of startups are already working in this field.
+Several startups are already working in this field.

 The food frauds have become very common these days and they cost billions of dollars to the global food and agriculture industry.
 At the same time, consumers have now become more aware and alert about the food they are consuming.
-As a matter of fact, the incidents of food poisoning and other food related diseases have increased by more than 200% in the last two decades, making consumers more suspicious about the food they are eating.
-Thankfully, Blockchain can provide a robust solution for controlling food quality that would eventually help reducing such incidents.
-Blockchain technology will consolidate various food chains by providing secure means for accounting, tracing and monitoring food quality.
+The incidents of food poisoning and other food-related diseases have increased by more than 200% in the last two decades, making consumers more suspicious about the food they are eating.
+Thankfully, Blockchain can provide a robust solution for controlling food quality that would eventually help to reduce such incidents.
+Blockchain technology will consolidate various food chains by providing secure means for accounting, tracing, and monitoring food quality.

-The use of Blockchain can greatly simplify the food supply chain.
-Like every other supply chain, the food supply chain comprises of a vast network of farmers, brokers, distributors, regulators, retailers and finally the consumers.
-Collectively, it produces a lot of data which is managed by a central system.
-The data is more prone to cyber attacks and adds to the complexities.
-Blockchain will revamp the supply chain by providing a distributed Peer-to-Peer system where data will not only be secure, it will also be publicly visible thereby providing a high level of transparency.
+Blockchain and its applications like cryptocurrencies and smart contract solutions can significantly simplify and optimize the food supply chain.
+Also, they can establish security and traceability across processes and other aspects of farm-produced crop production.
+Like every other supply chain, the food supply chain comprises a large network of farmers, brokers, distributors, regulators, retailers, and consumers.
+Collectively, it produces a lot of data, managed by a central system.
+The data remains prone to cyber-attacks and adds to the complexities due to being centralized and providing a single source-of-failure.
+Blockchain can remodel the supply chain by providing a distributed peer-to-peer system of transactional and operational information exchange.
+It will not only make data secure but also publicly visible.
+It will eliminate single-point-of-failure and establish decentralization to provide a high level of transparency and security.